If You Pay a Ransom, You’re Just Buying More Trouble

 A big reason why companies choose to pay off the bad guys is the perception that if they pay the ransom, they’ll get their data back intact.
 Those organizations quickly discover that isn’t the case at all.
 Typically, companies that pay the ransom expect to receive a decryptor to unlock their data.
 Cybercriminals are generally likely to send one after payment is made.
 But it doesn’t always work, and if it does work, it doesn’t work well.
 Colonial Pipeline found that out the hard way.
 After the company paid $5 million in ransom they were provided with a decryptor, but it was so slow as to be nearly useless, forcing them to do data recovery from backups anyway.
 Very few organizations recover all of their missing data, and an overwhelming majority of companies discover that they’re still missing data after they pay off the bad guys.

-- More than 92% of organizations that pay a ransom don’t get all of their data back
+- An estimated 92% of organizations that pay a ransom don’t get all of their data back

 - About 40% of organizations never see any of their data again.